Adam-Lechnos/IBKR-Dashboard/README.md

   useTLS=no
   webPort=8443
   ```
   * `useTLS` may set to `yes` for enabling TLS.
-Place the key and certificate files within the root of the git repo with file names `server.key` and `server.crt` respectively
+Place the key and certificate files within the root of the git repo with file names `server.key` and gh r`server.crt` respectively
     * Uncomment the `docker-compose.yml` under the commented line `# Uncomment below to specify TLS cert/key files`
   * `webPort` may set to any other port.
 Change the port number in `docker-compose.yml` to the same value as the new webPort number under the `ibkr-dashboard` service